max-boehm/cuda-python/README.md

 Python, and CUDA.
 The program generates two matrices A and B and multiplies them using the three approaches.
 For each approach the elapsed time is printed.

-The CUDA code is implemented with Numba, see [Numba for CUDA GPUs](https://numba.readthedocs.io/en/stable/cuda/index.html).
+The CUDA code is implemented with the help of Numba, see [Numba for CUDA GPUs](https://numba.readthedocs.io/en/stable/cuda/index.html).

-It follows the concepts explained in the [CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html).
+It still follows the concepts explained in the [CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html).

 ## How to run